 You will be asked how much coverage you think you want and how long you want your term policy to last.
-From these answers, the website will give you an estimated monthly price.
+From these answers, you will be provided with an estimated monthly price.

-Ladder has over 900 reviews on Trustpilot, resulting in a 4.5 rating out of 5.
-Most of the reviews praise the ease and speed of the Ladder Life shopping process, with one person even lauding the process as “easier than hailing an Uber.”
+Ladder has over 1,650 reviews on Trustpilot, resulting in a 4.8 rating out of 5.
+Most of the reviews praise the ease and speed of the Ladder shopping process, with one person even lauding the process as easier than hailing an Uber.

-According to the National Association of Insurance Commissioners (NAIC), Ladder Life performs well in terms of consumer complaints.
-Ladder’s underwriting company, Fidelity Security, had a complaint index of 0.14 in 2018, compared to the national average index of 1.00.
+According to the National Association of Insurance Commissioners (NAIC), Ladder’s insurers perform well in terms of consumer complaints.
+One of Ladder’s issuing companies, Allianz Life Insurance Company of New York, had no life insurance complaints in 2020 giving them a complaint index of 0.0 in 2020.
+Ladder’s other issuing partner, Allianz Life Insurance Company of North America had a complaint index of 0.34 in 2020, compared to the national average index of 1.00.

-- Full refund of premiums within 30 days — You can cancel your Ladder Life insurance policy within 30 days and receive a full refund of premiums paid.
+Full refund of premiums within 30 days — You can cancel your policy within 30 days and receive a full refund of premiums paid.

-- Ladder Life only offers term coverage — If you’re looking for a whole life insurance policy, which can build a cash value and follow you for the rest of your life, you will need to look elsewhere.
-Ladder Life provides term, and only term, insurance coverage.
+Ladder only offers term coverage — If you’re looking for a whole life insurance policy, which can build a cash value and follow you for the rest of your life, you will need to look elsewhere.
+Ladder provides term, and only term, insurance coverage.

-If you’re looking for quick term life insurance options that are both easy and affordable, there are a few alternatives to Ladder Life.
+If you’re looking for quick-term life insurance options that are both easy and affordable, there are a few alternatives to Ladder.

 Other options include:

-- Haven Life: If you want your life insurance shopping process to be affordable, a quick decision, and 100% online, Haven Life could be worth a look.
-Qualifying applicants can get a policy up to $3,000,000, and some folks are even able to get instant coverage.
+- Haven Life: If you want your life insurance shopping process to be affordable, a quick decision and 100% online, Haven Life could be worth a look.
+Qualifying applicants under the age of 60 can get a policy up to $3,000,000, and some folks are even able to get instant coverage.

-If you are looking for a life insurance shopping process that doesn’t drag on for weeks, Ladder Life’s quick, online process could be a relief.
+If you are looking for a life insurance shopping process that doesn’t drag on for weeks, Ladder’s quick, online process could be a relief.
 Applying takes just minutes, you can receive an instant decision in many cases, and some applicants won’t even need a medical exam.

-If you are between the ages of 20 and 60, and want to purchase term coverage up to $8,000,000, give Ladder a look.
-Ladder Life policies are especially worth considering for folks who feel that their insurance needs could change over time–like if you plan to eventually get married, have children, buy a home, and the like.
+If you are between the ages of 20 and 60 and want to purchase term coverage up to $8,000,000, give Ladder a look.
+Policies through Ladder are especially worth considering for folks who feel that their insurance needs could change over time--like if you plan to eventually get married, have children, buy a home, and the like.